I’m not a plumber. In fact, I’m not very handy around the house at all.

 - Plumber 2: $485

-Frankly, I found the wide price disparity to be rather odd, so I asked the plumber we hired if he would tell me how the plumbing industry works and — more importantly — how to avoid getting ripped off.
+Frankly, I found the large estimate disparity to be odd, so I asked the plumber we hired if he would share how the plumbing industry works and — more importantly — how to avoid getting ripped off.
 Here’s what he told me:

 Not All Plumbers Are Created Equally